Looking for reliable, fast wi-fi when traveling?

 Pros: It’s free.
 Most hotel, restaurant, and public place wi-fi is free (though there are exceptions).
 It’s also easy to access.

 Cons: Security is a major issue here, as it’s relatively easy to intercept your data.
 A password manager and a VPN can help with security, but you’re always taking your chances with free wi-fi.
+If you use a VPN, be sure to pick one that has a no logs policy, like the reputable Private Internet Access (PIA) VPN.

 Use Roaming from Your Mobile Provider